NirmalNaveen20/aws-cloud-projects/personal-static-website/README.md

-# Creating a Personal Website Using AWS
+# Deploy a Personal Website Using AWS

 ## Scenario